 It is important to develop indicators that are aligned with the goals of the medical audit system.
-The section on how to define goals for the medical audit system is available in the chapter as Step I of How to Develop an Effective Governance and Administration.
+The section on how to define goals for the medical audit system is available in the chapter 2.1 as Step 1 of "Develop an Effective Governance and Administration Structure".